mpigsley/nebraska-mushrooms/src/cms/content/species/picipes-badius.md

 The cap color is tanish when young, becoming brown, then reddish-brown.
 The color is most vibrant towards the center of the cap.
 The cap is generally shaped with a deep depression, becoming funnel-shaped.

 The hymenophore consists of tiny, irregularly placed pores.
-Colored white when young, becoming cream-colored when cold.
+Colored white when young, becoming cream-colored with age.

 This mushroom is also called the "Black Footed Polypore" due to its black stem base developed with age.